PC talk system recommendations blog Facebook YouTube articles and guides links bio

 Sound Card / Speakers / Headphones

-An add on sound card helps out the CPU by accelerating sound independent of other CPU processes.
-Additionally some sound cards can greatly increase the quality of the sounds.
+Once upon a time an add on sound card would help out the CPU by accelerating sound independent of other CPU processes.

 Speakers